Characterizing AD7746 Error Sources at −80°C: What to Fix Before Calibration

 The Range Extender: Found It

-With the ADC ruled out, the excess drift must come from the range extender circuit.
-The AD7746’s native ±4 pF range is extended to ±48.5 pF using a resistor voltage divider on the excitation output (per Analog Devices AN-1585).
+With the ADC drifting in the opposite direction (+10.1 ppm/°C) and the C0G ceramic bounded at ±30 ppm/°C, the non-electronic drift totals −94.7 ppm/°C — meaning the resistor divider contributes at least −65 ppm/°C. The AD7746’s native ±4 pF range is extended to ±48.5 pF using a resistor voltage divider on the excitation output (per Analog Devices AN-1585).
 The gain factor is:

 \[F = \frac{R_1 + R_2}{R_2 - R_1} = \frac{100\text{k} + 118\text{k}}{118\text{k} - 100\text{k}} = 12.11\]This F factor multiplies the effective capacitance — but it also means any change in R1 or R2 with temperature directly changes the measured result.
 The denominator is only 18 kΩ, a small difference between two large numbers, making F catastrophically sensitive to mismatch.